sleepyvco/QVCO/README.md

             ↓
 Construction of the I/Q excitation basis
             ↓
         i_Q = ±j i_I
             ↓
    Two mode-dependent responses
             ↓
  Z_GS / R_p / open-loop Q / mode frequency
 ```

-For the two quadrature excitations, the model forms two effective branches that correspond to the two physical quadrature modes.
+For the two quadrature excitations, the model forms two effective branches corresponding to the two physical quadrature modes.

-The scripts use the same port mapping and mode-excitation convention throughout the repository.
+The scripts use a consistent port mapping and mode-excitation convention throughout the repository.

 ---